Bartozzz/bartozzz.github.io/content/blog/2018-04-29-publishing-packages-to-npm/index.md

 │   ├── moduleB/
 │   ├── moduleC/
 │   └── index.js
-├── README.md
-├── LICENSE
 └── package.json
 ```

 - `scripts/` will contain all JavaScript binaries that will be used to build your package.
-Those steps will be automated via `package.json` scripts.
-- `package/` directory is where your package will actually reside once it is compiled.
-This is the directory that will be pushed to the npm registry.
+- `package/` directory is where your package will reside once it is compiled.
+It is the directory that will be pushed to the npm registry.
 - `source/` directory is where your package source resides.
-It will not be pushed to the npm registry but should be contained in the repository.
+It will not be pushed to the npm registry but should be in the repository.

 As you can see, there are two `package.json` files.
-The one at the root will be used to declare your `dependencies`, basic package data, and build scripts.
-The second one is declaring in detail the package that will be pushed to the npm registry.
+The one at the root will be used to declare your dependencies, metadata, and scripts.
+The second one will be pushed to the npm registry.
+It will get generated automatically and populated with more fields, such as `main`.

 ### Compiling and building the package